Move money between banks fast, safely, and with minimal fees.

 Currency conversion: When sending money internationally, your currency is converted to the local currency of the recipient’s account.
 Currency conversion usually involves a small percentage fee based on the total amount being transferred.

 If you manage accounts at multiple banks, you might need to move money between them.
+To simplify your banking, consider comparing online banks that make transferring funds easier and more efficient.
 Here are a few common methods:

 Wire transfer: You can use a wire transfer to move funds between your accounts at different banks.
 Wire transfers typically offer higher limits and are processed on business days, but you may be charged fees on both the sending and receiving ends.